Path out of euro zone crisis spells prolonged economic pain

 "A new fiscal regime needs to be accompanied by a symmetric imbalances procedure.
 Countries with imbalances will have to demonstrate how they intend to close them, with the onus being as much on those running trade surpluses as those with deficits," Tilford and Whyte conclude.

-This is anathema to Germany and other surplus northern euro zone members who blame the single currency's ills on the profligacy and budgetary indiscipline of their southern neighbours.
+This is anathema to Germany and other surplus northern euro zone members who blame the single currency's ills on the profligacy and budgetary indiscipline of their southern neighbors.

 George Magnus, senior economic adviser at UBS in London, agreed that creditors need to act too, a point U.S. policymakers have made to their German counterparts at recent international summits without getting far.